Yalunka people: History

 The Yalunka people originated in the mountainous Koulikoro along the Niger River valley.
 According to Susu oral tradition, they Identify the Yalunka with the medieval Sosso Empire of Soumaoro Kanté.
 The earliest evidence suggests that sometime around the eleventh century, the Yalunka people arrived in the hilly plateau region of the Futa Jallon in Guinea, since the disintegration of the Sosso Empire.
 The Yalunka people were agricultural animists and among the first settlers in Jallonkadu, the former name in what eventually became Futa Jallon.
 At first, the Yalunka accepted Islam.
 After the seventeenth century, Islamic theocracies supported by the Fula people began a period of Fula dominance and their version of Islam in the region traditionally occupied by the Yalunka.
 The Yalunka people, along with the Susu people, then renounced Islam.
 The Fula people and their leaders, such as Karamokho Alfa and Ibrahima Sori, launched a series of jihads targeted against the Yalunka in the eighteenth century.
 The Yalunka were defeated, subdued, and returned to Islam in 1778.
 The jihads contributed immensely to the Solima Yalunka state's creation in Guinea and Sierra Leone's northeastern boundary in the nineteenth century.
-In the time of the Yalunka's desolation, Almamy Samori Touré collaborated with the Fulani, French, and Toucouleur allies, to exploit and oppress the Yalunka people, In the process Samori Touré sold many Yalunka captives to the Fulani and Europeans.
-The Yalunka people were considered strongly "pagan" and violently anti-Muslim.
+In the time of the Yalunka's desolation, Almamy Samori Touré collaborated with the Fulani, French, and Toucouleur allies, against the Yalunka people, In the process Samori Touré consistently attacked the Yalunka.